John-Rood/VectorVault/README.md

 ## get_chat_stream():
 See it in action.
 Check our [examples folder](https://github.com/John-Rood/VectorVault/tree/main/examples) that has Colab notebooks you can be running in the browser seconds from now.

-`get_chat()` function returns the whole message at once. `get_chat_stream` yields each word as it's received.
-Other than that, they are nearly identical and have the same input parameters.
+The `get_chat()` function returns the whole message at once, whereas the `get_chat_stream()` yields each word as it's received.
+Other than that, they are nearly identical and have nearly the same input parameters.
+Streaming is a much better experience and the preferred option for front end applications users interact with.

 ```python
 ## get_chat()